hydrargyrum/attic/README.rst

 * redmine2ical: convert Redmine’s timesheet to iCalendar format
 * set-cachedir: basic tool to create CACHEDIR.TAG files (prevent a folder from being backed up)
 * show-args: just show args, one per line
+* sort-with-numbers: sort stdin like sort(1) but sorts numbers
+* sqlite-insert-fill: 2 tools for inserting rows and updating others
 * stickimage: display an image always-on-top like a sticky note
 * supybot-shell: Supybot plugin: execute shell commands and see their output
 * tailsleep: like tail -f but quits when I/O activity stops